Fiction

 “But I cannot today.”

-Eventually, he would learn, with the way girls talk, that while growing up Lil’s friends usually had crushes on various celebrities – actors, singers, and such.
-Once in a while, just to fit in, she would pick one just to be part of the group, but she never wrote to one or dreamed about one or had much to say about one.
+Eventually, a little bit at a time, he would learn, with the way her friends talk, that while growing up, her friends normally had crushes on various celebrities – actors, singers, and such.
+Once in a while, just to fit in, Lil would pick one to be part of the group, but she never wrote to one or dreamed about one or had much to say about one.
 She just didn’t follow celebrities.
-Similarly, she didn’t have anything to say midst the usual banter with friends as they watched the people near them playing volleyball.
-When the ball rolled out of bounds, down a grade, onto a dock, and ran the entire length of it before rolling off the end of it into the water, Miricle became the subject of their running commentary as he ran and followed it off the dock.
-When he stopped to pull off his shorts before diving into the water to get it, his bathing suit had been white and there was a gasp from a few girls momentarily thinking it was his underwear.
-After climbing back out and kicking the ball to the game, as he took off his shirt and was wringing it out, Lil’s friend Barbara said, “Holy shit.”
+Similarly, she didn’t have anything to say midst their usual banter as they commentated as the volley-ball rolled off the dock and into the water.
+As he ran after it, Miricle became their subject.
+When he pulled off his shorts before diving into the water, his bathing suit had been white and there were gasps from the girls momentarily thinking it was underwear.
+After kicking the ball back to the game, as he took off his shirt and was wringing it out, Lil’s friend Barbara said, “Holy shit.”

 “Who is he?” asked Alice.